Jelleas/IntroOOP/python/20 Workshop 2/10 Reading.md

-# Welcome to week 2!
+# Welcome to workshop 2!

 This week you'll learn about: